Mickey’s Not So Scary Halloween Party Review for 2016

-It’s a completely different experience than a regular night in the Magic Kingdom.
-The atmosphere of the Magic Kingdom changes with different lighting, sounds and scents.
+It’s an entirely different experience than a regular night in the Magic Kingdom.
+The atmosphere of the Magic Kingdom changes with different lighting, sounds, and scents.

-Finally, it wouldn't be a Halloween Party if you didn't have plenty of Trick or Treat stations to get candy and a dance party to burn calories from all of that chocolate.
+Finally, it wouldn’t be a Halloween Party if you didn’t have plenty of Tricks or Treat stations to get candy and a dance party to burn calories from that chocolate.

-Mickey's Not So Scary Halloween Party doesn't happen every night, and the prices change as you get closer to Halloween.
+Mickey’s Not So Scary Halloween Party doesn’t happen every night, and the prices change as you get closer to Halloween.
 You can save some money by purchasing in advance.
-There are also discounts for Annual Passholders, Disney Vacation Club Members and Military personnel.
+There are discounts for Annual Passholders, Disney Vacation Club Members, and Military personnel.